SUP PUMP

 Manual or electric paddleboard pump?

-When deciding whether to get a manual or electric paddleboard pump, there are a few things to consider.
-A manual pump will probably suffice if you use your paddleboard, mostly in calm waters.
+There are a few things to consider when deciding whether to get a manual or electric paddleboard pump.
+A manual pump will probably suffice if you use your paddleboard mostly in calm waters.

-However, if you want to be able to use your paddleboard in rougher waters or if you have back or shoulder problems that make it difficult to pump manually, an electric pump would be a better choice.
+However, an electric pump would be a better choice if you want to use your paddleboard in rougher waters or if you have back or shoulder problems that make manual pumping difficult.

 Some other things to keep in mind when choosing a paddleboard pump are the size and weight of the unit, as well as how easy it is to use.